Samsung/tizen-docs/docs/application/tizen-studio/rt-ide/getting-started/install.md

     `./RT_Tizen_Studio_3.1_ubuntu-64.bin`

-## Launch Tizen Studio for RT IDE
+## Launch Tizen Studio for RT

-   After launching the Tizen Studio for RT IDE from the application shortcut, select a workspace for your development:
+   After launching the Tizen Studio for RT from the application shortcut, select a workspace for your development:

    ![Launch the IDE](./media/rt_install_launch.png)